Kuoyuan-Li/GHSeportfolio/README.md

 This project is based on the requirements from clients who are Masters students studying SWEN90016 and implemented by GHS team for IT Project COMP30022.

 ## website link

 Temporary website https://47.115.90.152:3000/

-Final website (still applying) https://ghsitproject.top/
+Final website (the domain is still in apply) https://ghsitproject.top/

 ## Features